lunarmodules/ldoc/readme.md

 ## Branch/Fork Rationale

 I've added the ability to:

-1. embed images into the HTML
+  - embed or link images into the HTML
-2. embed plant UML sequence diagram syntax and generate the images and/or embed them into the HTML
+  - embed plant UML sequence diagram syntax and generate the images and/or embed/link them into the HTML

 ## Rationale